 Hairline fractures are minor cracks to the bone and only show up on an X-ray.
 An impacted fracture is when the ends of bones are driven into one another.

-Usually you know if you've broken your arm or wrist bone because it will be extremely painful.
+Usually you know if you've broken your arm or wrist bone because it will be extremely painful.1

 If it's a clean break, you may have heard a snap or a grinding noise during the accident.
-The bone can break straight across, diagonally, or in a spiral pattern.
+The bone can break in several different ways, including straight across, diagonally, or in a spiral pattern.
 In severe cases, the bone may break into many pieces (comminuted), stick out at an angle, or poke through the skin (open or compound fracture).